obsidiansystems/ledger-app-tezos/CONTRIBUTING.md

 The `nix/` folder contains helper scripts for working with the ledger via Nix.

+### Installing
+Use `./nix/install.sh` to install the apps onto the ledger using Nix.

 ### Developing
 Use `nix/env.sh <s or x> to enter a shell where you can run `make` and it will just work.
 You can also pass a command instead, e.g. `nix/env.sh s make clean`.